-Other than the meals that are delivered to your home each week, you don’t need much else to stick with the Nutrisystem plan.
+Other than the meals that are delivered to your home each week, you don’t need much else to stick with it.
 However, some people find that they do better by investing in certain accessories from the company, which are available through the main website.
 The Meal Measure tool, for example, lets you easily check to see whether or not you are portioning your foods properly.
-This comes in handy for situations where you aren’t able to enjoy a Nutrisystem meal.
+This comes in handy for situations where you aren’t able to enjoy a pre-made meal.
 There are also food storage solutions, shakers for blending protein shakes, water bottles and more.

-Some people are reluctant to try Nutrisystem because it seems too much like going it alone.
+Some people are reluctant to try because it seems too much like going it alone.
 After all, there are no weekly meetings to attend to help to hold you accountable.
 Where do you turn for help?
-Nutrisystem addresses this, to some extent, with its informative knowledgebase, which includes in-depth FAQs, articles and other resources to help you along through your weight-loss journey.
+They address this, to some extent, with its informative knowledge base, which includes in-depth FAQs, articles and other resources to help you along through your weight-loss journey.

-If you ever have questions about the plan that you are following or about any other aspect of following Nutrisystem, check the knowledgebase first.
+If you ever have questions, check the knowledge base first.
 Odds are that your question is addressed in the FAQs.
 In the unlikely event that you can’t find the answers that you need, you can always call customer support for assistance.

 Another way in which Nutrisystem provides support to those who follow its plans is by offering an array of free online and mobile tools.
 For best results, download the free smartphone app so that you have access to help and support wherever you go.